 In other words, you need to recover your missing phone as soon as possible.
 The good news is that your phone has apps to help you.
 The bad news is that these apps need to be set up in advance.

 Before we begin, we have a couple caveats.
-If you’re reading this because your phone is missing, but you haven’t already configured a recovery app, then we can’t help you (other than offering the usual advice: look in the last place you remember seeing it and ask one of your friends to call the number).
+If you’re reading this because your phone is missing, but you haven’t already configured a recovery app, we can’t help you (other than offering the usual advice: look in the last place you remember seeing it, and ask one of your friends to call the number).
 And if your phone’s been stolen, we do not recommend that you track it down on your own.
 For your own safety, contact your local law enforcement agency and hand over any of the information your phone-finding app provides, rather than taking matters into your own hands.
-Now, let’s get started!
+Now, let’s get started.

-Find a lost iPhone
+How to find a lost iPhone

-Apple has built a phone-finding tool right into the iOS operating system.
-The Find My iPhone ability, which lets you track down a missing iPhone or iPad, relies on your Apple ID—so make sure to memorize your password or secure it in a reputable password manager.
+Apple has built a phone-finding tool right into its iOS operating system.
+The “Find My” app, which lets you track down a missing iPhone, iPad or any other Apple device, relies on your Apple ID—so make sure to memorize your password or secure it in a reputable password manager.

-In addition to checking in with your phone, Find My iPhone lets you interact with it.
+In addition to checking in with your phone, Find My lets you interact with it.
 If the map tells your the phone is buried somewhere in your apartment, for example, you can click Play Sound to make the phone ring (even if the volume is muted).

-Find a lost Android phone
+How to find a lost Android phone

 Some Android manufacturers put their own phone finder apps on their devices.
 For example, Samsung has a program called Find My Mobile.
-But as long as you’ve registered a Google account on your phone (and you won’t forget or lose the password), then you should be able to use the native option.
+But as long as you’ve registered a Google account on your phone (and you don’t forget or lose the password), you should be able to use the native option.
 As with iPhones, you need to switch on your Android device’s location services.
 To check, go to Location in Settings.

 If you lose track of your Android, your game plan should be very similar to that of a lost iPhone owner.
 First, head to google.com/android/find in any web browser, or open the Find My Device app on another Android device.
 Sign in to your Google account, and you can see a map that reveals exactly where your phone last reported its position from.
 Here’s another neat trick: Head to the main Google page and type “where’s my phone?” into the search box.
 As long as you’re logged into your Google account, this will open the same phone-showing map.

-Because both Apple and Google have provided such comprehensive tools of their own (tools that can also track your other devices, like Android Wear smartwatches and Apple Watches), third-party developers haven’t really rushed to release their own apps in this area.
+Because both Apple and Google have provided such comprehensive tools of their own (tools that can also track your other devices, such as Android Wear smartwatches and Apple Watches), third-party developers haven’t really rushed to release their own apps in this area.
 But they do provide a few options we like.

 Prey Anti-Theft offers services similar to Cerberus’s, but this app works for both Android and iOS devices.
 Again, you can see your registered phones on a map, as well as taking screenshots and pictures and displaying a message on the screen.
 Both apps can ring a really loud alarm too.
 Prey Anti-Theft is free for up to three devices.
 A $5 per month upgrade gives you extra control zones, which means you’ll receive alerts if your phone leaves a given area, and additional remote wipe options.
 For $15 a month, you get to track 10 devices with unlimited control zones.

 Finally, if you use Google Maps on either your iPhone or Android, head to your timeline page.
 It’s possible that Google Maps has logged your phone’s last location, even if the main phone-tracker app wasn’t switched on.
-Meanwhile, if you’re looking to track other people’s phones—say you need to keep tabs on family and friends—then we’ve got more apps that can help.